fbpx Skip to content

 Symptoms specific to babies and children

-• Disinterest and inattention towards their favourite foods or toys
+• Disinterest and inattention towards their favorite foods or toys, which can indicate changes in behavior

-• Changes in typical sleeping and eating patterns
+• Alterations in typical sleeping and eating patterns, signaling potential disruption in their routine

 First Aid for Concussions

-Symptoms of concussions are typically seen as minor, causing internal and external pressure to not seek medical care.
-For instance, if a soccer player were to experience a blow to the head, they may continue to play and disregard the symptoms that may occur.
-However, neglecting a concussion and its recovery can lead to further injuries or even permanent brain damage and death.
+Symptoms of concussions are often perceived as minor, creating internal and external pressure that may discourage individuals from seeking medical care.
+For example, if a soccer player experiences a blow to the head, they might choose to continue playing and dismiss any concussion symptoms that arise.
+However, neglecting a concussion and its proper recovery can lead to further injuries, including serious traumatic brain injury, permanent brain damage, or even death.

-That is why it is important to address a concussion in a timely manner by:
+That is why addressing a concussion in a timely manner is crucial by:

-1. Immediately stopping an activity following trauma to the head, neck, or body
+• Immediately stopping any activity following trauma to the head, neck, or body.

-2. Then, seek medical attention as soon as possible.
-In Canada, only doctors and nurses can medically assess patients with head injuries through clinical history and physical examination, diagnostics, and specialist referrals.
+• Seeking medical help as soon as possible.
+In Canada, only qualified doctors and nurses can medically assess patients with head injuries through clinical history, physical examination, diagnostics, and specialist referrals.

-3. Continue to monitor your condition and observe your injuries.
-Recovery may take 10 days to 4 weeks, with adults recovering faster than children.
-Research also shows that men and women have various symptoms and recover differently, changing their given diagnosis and treatment.
+• Continue to monitor your condition and observe for any changes.
+Recovery from a concussion may take anywhere from 10 days to 4 weeks, with adults typically recovering faster than children.

 Acute Phase